tollwerk/TYPO3-ext-tw_componentlibrary/README.md

 Use the exposed JSON data in any way that makes sense for you.
 The [Fractal-TYPO3 bridge](https://github.com/tollwerk/fractal-typo3), for instance, builds an explorable component library out of it.

 **Important note**: As of version 1.0, the components declared by an extension will only be exported if the TypoScript setup of the extension features a `features.exportComponents` key with value `1`.
-This is expected to be found at `plugin.tx_myext` in the overall TypoScript configuration, where `tx_myext` is built from the prefix `tx_` and your extension without underscores:
+This is expected to be found at `plugin.tx_myext` in the overall TypoScript configuration, where `tx_myext` is built from the prefix `tx_` and your extension key without underscores:

 ```typo3_typoscript
 plugin.tx_myext {